josuamanuel/js-awe/README.md

 When it is not recommended:

 * Simple async flows.
 Introducing another tool to learn may not be worth it.
+* Critical applications.
+It is not a contrasted solution with complex products using it in production.
 * You have the skills to do it better yourself: more flexible, readible and performance.
 * You are tired of new libraries, frameworks and abstractions.
 I get it!
 * You are happy with your current approach.